Steps amidst plants leading towards nursing home against clear sky during sunny day, copy space

 Ultimately, debating Realtor.com vs Zillow is arguing over which landlord offers a better rental agreement.
 In both scenarios, you do not own the asset.

-When you ask, "is it hard to be a real estate agent?", the answer is yes if you rely on third-party portals for your survival.
+When you ask, "is it hard to be a real estate agent?", the answer is yes if you rely solely on third-party portals for your survival.
 Buying shared leads means you are constantly competing against other agents who received the exact same contact information seconds before you did.
 It forces you into a race to the bottom, where speed is the only differentiator, rather than your expertise or market knowledge.

 The Smarter Alternative: Owning Your Digital Ecosystem

 Top-producing agents in 2026 are shifting their budgets away from shared portal leads and investing in their own digital ecosystems.
-Instead of paying Zillow or Realtor.com for a fraction of their traffic, these agents are capturing high-intent buyers and sellers directly through targeted Google Ads and dominating local search results through Search Engine Optimization (SEO).
+Instead of paying Zillow or Realtor.com for a fraction of their traffic, these agents are capturing high-intent buyers and sellers directly through targeted Google Ads and dominating local search results through Search Engine Optimization.

 By running your own highly targeted search campaigns, you generate exclusive leads.
 When a prospect searches for "luxury homes for sale in Green Bay" and clicks your ad, they are entering your ecosystem, not a portal's shared database.
 As outlined in our guide to the best lead source for realtors, owning your lead generation channels provides a significantly higher ROI, better brand control, and immunity from the legal turmoil currently plaguing the major portals.